 The higher the number of frames you are going to run ahead of emulation, the higher demands it places on your CPU.

-More detailed explanation by its author DweditLink
+Here is a more detailed explanation on runahead by its author Dwedit.

 How the Run-Ahead feature currently works: